“You’re not interested in what happened to the bees?”

 The movie opens with people suddenly getting disoriented in New York City’s Central Park.
 The strange behavior includes becoming physically still, repeating words, and even walking backwards.
 Suddenly, a woman stabs herself in the neck with a giant hairpin.
 Cut to a bunch of construction workers, who start calmly jumping off the scaffolding of the building they’re working on.

 So here we have foreshadowing with all the subtlety of a sledgehammer.
-And Wahlberg’s acting itself here…kind of has the subtlety of a sledgehammer.
+And Wahlberg’s acting itself here…also has the subtlety of a sledgehammer.
 There’s a lot of hammy acting in The Happening, and a ton of super-melodrama.

 But here is what I think, if you will excuse the expression, “happened.”